Robert-Study/Robert-Study/README.md

 # Robert Gardner

-I'm a physics graduate from the **University of Birmingham** with interests in scientific computing, experimental data analysis and numerical modelling.
+I'm a physics BSc with hounours graduate from the **University of Birmingham** with interests in scientific computing, experimental data analysis and numerical modelling.
 My work combines physical models with experimental measurements, simulation and optimisation.

 ## Selected projects